gaehlerm/SoftwareEngineering/README.md

 ## Refactoring techniques

 The techniques explained here mostly require an existing set of automated tests as changes to the code may introduce bugs otherwise.
 Refactoring can be done also without tests, though in most cases, it is a very dangerous game to play.
 Even if some techniques seem save to be applied without tests, there is always some latent danger of breaking the code in some way.
-Especially if you have gobal variables or overriden functions it becomes tricky.
+Especially if you have global variables or overriden functions it becomes tricky.
 Refactoring code in compiled languages is a little bit easier than for interpreted languages as the compiler does valuable checking of names, functions, types, etc.

 There is a plethora of concrete refactoring techniques to be applied in specific cases.
 I will only briefly explain some of them.
 Most originate from the book Refactoring of Martin Fowler //Refactoring, Addison Wesley, 2019.